Reduce My Rubbish

 What can you do?More

-Sign up and you’ll begin by involving pupils in assessing which targets on the charter your school is already achieving.
+Sign up and you’ll begin by involving pupils in assessing which targets on the Primary School Charter or Secondary School Charter your school is already achieving.
 You will then start to think about what to tackle next, identify your targets and compile an action plan.

 Your school will receive a certificate for every four targets you complete, from Bronze through to Gold.